AbdoAarab/GraphicsRobotSim/README.md

 # GraphicsRobotSim

-This project is a 2D top-down simulation of a 2-wheeled robot that moves and rotates based on the angular velocity of its wheels.
-The robot can be controlled through keyboard input in manual mode, navigates from a starting point to a goal while avoiding obstacles in automatic mode, or be freely positioned and moved in creative mode.
+This project is a simulation of a 2-wheeled robot moving in a 2D environment.
+The robot can be controlled in three different modes: automatic, manual, and creative.
+In the automatic mode, the robot will navigate from a starting point to a goal, avoiding obstacles along the way.
+In the manual mode, the robot can be controlled using keyboard input.
+In the creative mode, the user can add or remove obstacles to the environment.
+Finally, in the playback mode, the user can replay the previous simulation.

 ## Features